SeanTan7150/xpx-testnet-chain-onboarding/storage-tool/README.md

 3. Click on `Deploy` to deploy supercontract.

 **Note**: Function names does not include parentheses. e.g.: Enter `run` instead of `run()`.
+**Tips**: One drive can only hold a single contract.
+You can create multiple drives from the same local folder as long as their cumulative size doesn’t exceed replicator capacity.

 ## Remove drive